 But which analytics should you track?
 Below are some key business metrics to pay attention to:

 - Post Views: This one is pretty self-explanatory.
 The more views a post gets, the more people see your content.
-If you notice that certain types of posts tend to get more views than others, make a note of it and try to replicate that success in future posts.
+If you notice that certain types of posts get more views than others, make a note of it and try to replicate that success in future posts.

 - Likes: A like on LinkedIn is a thumbs-up from a reader saying they enjoyed your post.
 The more likes a post gets, the more popular it is.
 Keep an eye on which posts get the most likes and try to identify patterns between them.
 For example, your how-to posts may perform better than your opinion pieces.
 Or maybe readers respond better to videos than they do to articles.